verbb/social-poster/docs/providers/instagram.md

 ## Step 6: Connect to Instagram
 1. In the Social Poster account settings, click the **Connect** button and login to Instagram.

-## Step 7: Select your Facebook Page
+## Step 7: Select Your Facebook Page
 1. Select the **Facebook Page** that has access to your Instagram Business Account.
 1. Click the **Save** button for the account.